mbheinen/bpa-ipf-tsp/docs/basic/x_window_gui.rst

 Audience
 ========
 You will be expected to already know the basics of power flow programs in general.
-You will find that small changes in bus and branch values are  easier to make in the GUI than hunting through ASCII text files.
-For example, users will get a feel for how changes to the input data affect the solution voltages in a network much more quickly with IPF than by using a batch style interaction.
+You will find that small changes in bus and branch values are easier to make in the GUI than trying to manage through ASCII text files and running ``bpf`` commands on the terminal.
+For example, users will get a feel for how changes to the input data affect the solution voltages in a network much more quickly with the GUI than by using a terminal style interaction.

 User Interface
 ==============